rlivsey/middleman/README.markdown

 ## Stores

-By default Middleman uses Middleman::Store to cache the requests to files in a directory.
+By default Middleman uses Middleman::Store::File to cache the requests to files in a directory.
 The file names are MD5 hashes of the request details.

-The interface to Middleman::Store is basically a Hash, so any object which responds to [], []= and is enumerable can be used as a store.
+The interface to Middleman::Store::File is basically a Hash, so any object which responds to [], []= and is enumerable can be used as a store.

 Using a Hash for the store will work fine, but will not persist across runs of your application.